neman/Tools/ListOfTools.md

 * ConEmu ConEmu-Maximus5 is a Windows console emulator with tabs, which presents multiple consoles and simple GUI applications as one  customizable GUI window with various features. https://conemu.github.io/
 * ScreenToGif - Screen, webcam and sketchboard recorder with an integrated editor. http://www.screentogif.com/
 * CamStudio - is able to record all screen and audio activity on your computer and create industry-standard AVI video files and using its built-in SWF Producer can turn those AVIs into lean, mean, bandwidth-friendly Streaming Flash videos (SWFs) http://camstudio.org/
+* Greenshot is a light-weight screenshot software tool for Windows - http://getgreenshot.org/

 ### Powershell
 Pester provides a framework for running unit tests to execute and validate PowerShell commands from within PowerShell https://github.com/pester/Pester